 Evidence that was gathered outside the boundaries of the law can be rendered inadmissible and can create major problems with the prosecution’s case.

 We can also show you did have a right to carry the firearm, that you didn’t have the firearm in the first place, and that you did not commit other crimes you were accused of committing.

 This all assumes, of course, that the evidence is in your favor.
 In other cases it may be appropriate to use plea bargaining to seek a reduction in charges.

 Why Merchant Law?

 When you work with Merchant Law you’re choosing to trust one of the most experienced legal teams in Saskatchewan.
 Our Regina office is full of top-notch defence lawyers with a proven success record.

 Every case is different and no case is certain, but you increase your odds of winning when you put your trust in us.

 Not sure if we’re the right lawyers for you?
 Reach out to us today.
-You can set a free consultation appointment.
 You’ll be matched with your defence lawyer, get a chance to ask questions, and can get a sense of what your next steps should be.

 Don’t let today’s mistake ruin your life tomorrow.
 Call Merchant Law to consult with a lawyer now.
 Call (306)-359-7777